 Small business owners understand the need to wear multiple hats.
 They have to be CEOs, marketers, bloggers, salesman, VP, and bookkeeper.
 It’s the last one that usually gets underestimated.
 There is a big difference between personal finances and bookkeeping, and business finances and bookkeeping.
 This leads to misrepresentations of success in various aspects of your business.

 Without a solid understanding of bookkeeping and accounting methods, it’s nearly impossible to accurately gauge success or failure.
 Whether you’re talking about a new product launch, marketing campaign, or customer service policy.

 This article will discuss the 5 essential bookkeeping items a startup should track.

 The most important bookkeeping item to track is your cash.
 When the cash runs out your business is paralyzed, unable to pay bills, debts, or make new investments.

-Tracking cash is often done with two log books.
+Tracking cash is often done with two logbooks.
 One to track cash receipts and one to track cash disbursements.
 This is to help avoid certain issues like overspending.

 Once a month an accounting “close” should be done.
 This should track all important receipts and disbursements of cash to provide an accurate picture of how much cash you actually have at the end of every month.

 While you may think you have enough money in the bank to not need to worry about overspending you may find yourself in for a rude surprise.

 2- Accounts Receivable

 If your company sells a product or provides a service for which payment is not collected for right away, you have accounts receivable.
 Next to your actual cash, your accounts receivable is the second most important item to track.

 Remember, this is money you haven’t been paid yet.
 Tracking these means accurate and on-time invoices and receipts which allows for timely payments.

 This is important for the end of the month when conducting an accounting “close.”
 This will help you to know where and how much of your money to go out.

 3- Accounts Payable